“How much experience do I need to become an instructor?”

 We have participants that have been skiing from 2 to 20+ weeks and it’s very hard to say the exact level you need to be at.

-Snowminds have created custom-designed ski and snowboard camps to optimize your skills at whatever level you are at before the Snowminds Instructor courses start.
+Snowminds created custom-designed ski and snowboard camps to optimise your skills at whatever level you are.
+So you can freshen up your skills before the Snowminds Instructor courses start!

 You can read more about the different camps we offer below..